Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Introduction

 \section{Introduction}

 The scrambling of quantum correlations is an ubiquitous phenomenon across the physics of interacting many-body systems \cite{SwingleTutorial,Richter2022}.
 Its connection to quantum chaos has been established in systems ranging from models for black holes \cite{Maldacena_2016,Hayden_2007,Sekino:2008he,Kitaev2019} to realistic many-body systems such as the SYK-model \cite{standfordOTOC2021}, even comprising systems without a classical limit \cite{OTOCfermions}.
-Due to the appealing connection with the powerful concepts of quantum chaos, Out-of-Time-Ordered Correlators (OTOCs) \cite{classic} represent a major probe of scrambling and thus have received a swiftly increasing huge theoretical interest \cite{Maldacena_2016,SwingleTutorial} that has driven efforts for experimental proposals \cite{proposalExperimentOTOC} and realizations \cite{Garttner2017,NMR_OTOC}.
+Due to the appealing connection with the powerful concepts of quantum chaos, Out-of-Time-Ordered Correlators (OTOCs) \cite{classic} represent a major probe of scrambling \resubmit{(see, however, \footnote{\resubmit{Although the exponential behavior of OTOCs is a hallmark of classical dynamical stability and therefore present in single- and few-body systems as well, its use as a measure of the scrambling of correlations is appropriate only in the many-body context \cite{SwingleTutorial,Maldacena_2016}}}}) and thus have received a swiftly increase of theoretical interest \cite{Maldacena_2016,SwingleTutorial} that has driven efforts for experimental proposals \cite{proposalExperimentOTOC} and realizations \cite{Garttner2017,NMR_OTOC}.

 In systems with a semiclassical regime, fast scrambling is considered an unambiguous indicator of classical (mean-field) instabilities \cite{Richter2022}.
-As such, Bose-Hubbard systems, with their well understood and controlled classical (mean-field) limit and a large semiclassical region of state space, are prime models to study imprints of scrambling~\cite{dimerBH,Shen2017,Bohrdt2017}.
+As such, Bose-Hubbard systems, with their well understood and controlled classical (mean-field) limit and a large semiclassical region of state space, are prime models to study imprints of scrambling~\cite{dimerBH,Shen2017,Bohrdt2017,Josef2018}.
 Recently it was shown~\cite{Hummel2019,Papparlardi2018} that an initial exponential growth of OTOCs does not necessarily imply chaotic dynamics of the system's classical counterpart, {\em i.e.} such OTOC behavior alone cannot serve as clear-cut probe of quantum chaos.
-These works~\cite{Hummel2019,Papparlardi2018} and further ones picking up the same idea \cite{Scaffidi2020,Santos1,Santos2} show that for quantum (many-body) systems with a classical limit and a semiclassical regime it is sufficient to have local instabilities in a (possibly integrable) phase space to generate exponentially growing OTOCs.
-Several examples of this situation have been numerical studied \cite{Pilatowsky2020OTOCregularSystem,Kidd2021Dicke}, including basic models such as an inverted harmonic oscillator \cite{jhep11(2020)068}.
+These works~\cite{Hummel2019,Papparlardi2018} and further ones picking up the same idea \cite{Scaffidi2020,Geiger2021,Santos1,Santos2} show that for quantum (many-body) systems with a classical limit and a semiclassical regime it is sufficient to have local instabilities in a (possibly integrable) phase space to generate exponentially growing OTOCs.
+Several examples of this situation have been \resubmit{numerically} studied \cite{Pilatowsky2020OTOCregularSystem,Kidd2021Dicke}, including basic models such as an inverted harmonic oscillator \cite{jhep11(2020)068}.